ASD-Blueprint/desktop.gov.au/docs/as-built-as-configured/office-365.md

 ## Organisation

-The ABAC settings for the Agency organisation for all implementation types can be found below.
+The ABAC settings for the organisation for all implementation types can be found below.
 This includes Residency, Licensing and Licensing Manual Groups, Theme, Add-ins and Security and Privacy settings.

 Please note, if a setting is not mentioned in the below, it should be assumed to have been left at its default setting